Teenage Jesus & The Jerks

 US NY,New York City,Max's Kansas City

-Ad: Microfilm image from the Village Voice 13-Sep-77, courtesy of Jonathan Luftig.
+Ad: Microfilm image of advert from the Village Voice 13-Sep-77, courtesy of Jonathan Luftig.

 New York 20-Sep-77